 Outsiders very often perceive Turkey and Israel through the lenses of exoticism.
 Their beauty and charm are spiced with the mystery and excitement of an unknown, far-away world.
 The street markets of the Middle East are very often seen from an Orientalist point of view, with a specific fascination and desire to experience the “authentic East.”
-Ancient traders traveling by caravans in search of distant lands with exotic and bizarre goods to deliver to cities—this still describes the stereotypical picture of bazaars of Turkey and Israel.
-With the Grand Bazaar and Egyptian Bazaar, the most iconic market places in the world, Istanbul successfully keeps the orientalist perspective alive.
-Similarly, in Israel, Jerusalem stirs up orientalism by exposing the ancient character of the ethnic communities at the shuk in Jerusalem Old City.
+Ancient traders travelled by caravans in search of distant lands with exotic and bizarre goods to deliver to cities—this still describes the stereotypical picture of bazaars of Turkey and Israel.
+With the Grand Bazaar and Egyptian Bazaar, the most iconic marketplaces in the world, Istanbul successfully keeps the orientalist perspective alive.
+Similarly, Jerusalem stirs up orientalism in Israel by exposing the ancient character of the ethnic communities at the shuk in Jerusalem's Old City.

 Pazar // Shuk is our attempt to tell the story of marketplaces in Istanbul and Tel Aviv from a non-colonial and non-orientalist perspective.
-For us, every pazar in Istanbul and shuk in Tel Aviv are first and foremost meeting points of people, places of cultural negotiations, and venues for establishing new collaborations.
+Every pazar in Istanbul and shuk in Tel Aviv are, first and foremost, meeting points for people, places of cultural negotiations, and venues for establishing new collaborations.
 They are spots where society can exercise historical and demographic remembrance, rework its pluralism, and comprehend its diversity.
 They are also spaces of urban exploration for the recognition of the inevitable changes in the city's fabric.
 Marketplaces have a unique capability to bring diverse groups of people together.
 Those interactions are not only positive because they can highlight differences over similarities and inequality over tolerance.
 They can also create an opportunity for redefinition and cultural dynamism.

-Especially nowadays, when the urban land has become a commodity and the real estate market dictates the rules of the social life of the citizens, the market spaces in Istanbul and Tel Aviv have gone through massive urban transformations under the neoliberal reconstruction of the cities.
-Due to an enormous demand for land, forgotten and neglected neighborhoods have become the target of global capital.
-In Istanbul, districts such as Sulukule or Tarlabaşı have been subjected to a violent structural clearance.
-The authorities' attempts to eliminate the markets’ dirt, chaos and disorder reflect their attitude and plans toward large-scale urban regeneration programs targeting neighborhoods with low-income citizens.
-Many areas lost their original character and their markets ceased to exist (for example, the fish market in Azapkapı, flea market in Dolapdere, or horse market in Edirnekapı, in Istanbul).
+Especially nowadays, when urban land has become a commodity, and the real estate market dictates the rules of the social life of the citizens, the market spaces in Istanbul and Tel Aviv have gone through massive urban transformations under the neoliberal reconstruction of the cities.
+Due to an enormous demand for land, forgotten and neglected neighbourhoods have become the target of global capital.
+In Istanbul, districts such as Sulukule or Tarlabaşı have been subjected to violent structural clearance.
+The authorities' attempts to eliminate the markets’ dirt, chaos and disorder reflect their attitude and plans toward large-scale urban regeneration programs targeting neighbourhoods with low-income citizens.
+Many areas lost their original character, and their markets ceased to exist (for example, the fish market in Azapkapı, the flea market in Dolapdere, or the horse market in Edirnekapı in Istanbul).
 Soft gentrification of historical parts of the cities, the renovation of the public spaces, the opening of coffee shops and restaurants, and massive tourism with extensive Airbnb housing in the Jaffa or Carmel areas of Tel Aviv were also created by the same hunger for land.
-The ubiquity of supermarkets and shopping centers has affected urban marketplaces and labeled them as places for poor people.
+The ubiquity of supermarkets and shopping centres has affected urban marketplaces and labelled them as places for poor people.
 For this reason, they are subjected to gentrification and undergo a process of ‘upgrading’ to gain newfound recognition among upper-class citizens.
-Undoubtedly, the changes bring benefits for some and create anxiety and insecurity for others.
+Undoubtedly, the changes benefit some and create anxiety and insecurity for others.
 Beyond question, marketplaces are like barometers for social, economic, and demographic conditions.
 Watching their metamorphosis or disappearance can tell a lot about the direction of local politics.

-The markets of Istanbul and Tel Aviv fulfill the various needs of many people.
-They provide impoverished citizens with affordable and fresh products, minorities with their regional food and goods, chefs and foodies with inspirations and culinary know-how, and tourists with a taste of the East.
+The markets of Istanbul and Tel Aviv fulfil the various needs of many people.
+They provide impoverished citizens with affordable and fresh products, minorities with their regional food and goods, chefs and foodies with inspiration and culinary know-how, and tourists with a taste of the East.